Mason Joel Courson during the Jan. 6 attack on the U.S. Capitol. Credit: U.S. Department of Justice.

 During his post-Miranda statement to the FBI, [Courson] “admitted to exchanging blows with officers” and to attacking the officer with the baton, Strauss wrote.
 He also said, “he felt striking the officers was ‘justified.’”

-Courson told agents the scene on the Capitol grounds was like being in a “war zone” and that he felt like he was engaged in a “battle,” according to the records.
+Courson told agents the violent scene on the Capitol grounds was like being in a “war zone,” and that he felt like he was engaged in a “battle,” according to the records.

 “Despite his ‘Thin Blue Line’ face covering (seemingly showing support for law enforcement), he stated that he felt these officers were not ‘thin blue line’ but rather were traitors,” wrote Strauss.